uber/AutoDispose/README.md

 This is particularly useful for objects with simple scopes ("stop when I stop") or very custom state that requires custom handling.

+#### Plugins

+When a lifecycle has not started or has already ended, `AutoDispose` will send an error event with an `OutsideLifecycleException` to downstream consumers.
+If you want to customize this behavior, you can use `AutoDisposePlugins` to intercept these exceptions and rethrow something else or nothing at all.

 ### Behavior

 The created observer encapsulates the parameters of `around` to create a disposable, auto-disposing